yuaom/Bypasser-for-Genshit/README.md

 idk if this can get you ban, stay safe travaller ! 🦺

 Ways to use :
-1. Turn Off Real Time Anti Virus / Any Other Anti Virus              [+If you didn't turn off might affact to get an error.]
+1. Turn Off Real Time Anti Virus / Any Other Anti Virus -> If you didn't turn it off, might get error for futher process...
-2. Open Genshin and load into the game/world Completely
+2. Open Genshin and load into the game/world Completely -> wait until you are in the world
-3. Run As Administrator
+3. Run As Administrator -> Right click the program, run it as administrator
-4. Wait the program do its thing
+4. Wait the program do its thing -> wait until the program pop up "BYPASSED"
-5. Done and you can inject any cheat you like to use...
+5. Done and you can inject any cheat you like to use... -> Finnish

 credit to Desire.pro (FUCK#9803) 👍